sheelersoft/caihdc.github.io/_posts/2017-7-24-dotnetcore-identity-jwt.md

 This post will go over the process of setting up an ASP.NET Core project to use the Identity providers with Json Web Tokens (JWT) instead of the default cookie based approach.
 It will also make use of Claims Identity and allow for role based authorization.
 I'll assume some background knowledge on how ASP.NET Core and Identity works.
 Please see [the docs](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) or [my previous blog post](https://sheelersoft.github.io/dotnetcore-identity/) for more information.
 For examples, check out the [Angular Template](https://github.com/sheelersoft/angulartemplate) code on github.com.
 The information in this post is pulled from that project.

 ## Nuget Packages
 Below are the packages in my .csproj file.
-Some of them won't really be used directly in this post like AutoMapper and FluentValidation but if you have any reference issues you can refer to this list.
+Some of them might not be used directly in this post but if you have any reference issues you can refer to this list.

 ```xml
 <PackageReference Include="Microsoft.AspNetCore" Version="1.1.0" />